To Hell with It: Remix album

 A remix album of To Hell with It, titled To Hell With It (Remixes), was released on January 28, 2022 through Elektra and Parlophone Records.
 The album was partially developed by British producer Anz, who posted a teaser for the album a week before its release.
 It includes remixes of every song on the mixtape, including a remix of "Pain" by Powfu, a remix of "I Must Apologise" by Tommy Gold, a remix of "Last Valentines" by WondaGurl, a remix of "Reason" by Jarreau Vandal, a remix of "Just for Me" by El Guincho, a remix of "All My Friends Know" by Anz, a remix of "Passion" by Sam Gellaitry, and a drum and bass remix of "Noticed I Cried" by Flume.

-Remixes by LSDXOXO, FKJ, Surf Gang, Tommy Gold, Sango, O.J.C., Nia Archives, also appear on the mixtape.
-The album was released as a cassette tape and as a USB flash drive.
-Rolling Stones Will Dukes gave the mixtape three and a half stars, calling it "an upbeat repurposing of all the favorites from [PinkPantheress's] acclaimed 2021 mixtape."